Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 9.29

 - Improve shortcut for boards.
+- Add parashah name in the title bar of description box.
+- Fix multiple parashah description boxes at the same time which only displays the first one opened until it is closed.
 - Fix save in parashot board causes a null exception in case of empty cells in the grid.

 #### 2022.04.05 - Version 9.28